couchbase-examples/scala-quickstart/README.md

 - [Couchbase Capella](https://www.couchbase.com/products/capella/) cluster with [travel-sample](https://docs.couchbase.com/php-sdk/current/ref/travel-app-data-model.html) bucket loaded.
     - To run this tutorial using a self-managed Couchbase cluster, please refer to the [appendix](#running-self-managed-couchbase-cluster).
-- Scala 2, version 2.13.9 or higher installed
+- Scala 2, version 2.13.9 or higher installed with [supported by it JDK](https://docs.scala-lang.org/overviews/jdk-compatibility/overview.html)
 - Loading Travel Sample Bucket
     If travel-sample is not loaded in your Capella cluster, you can load it by following the instructions for your Capella Cluster:
     - [Load travel-sample bucket in Couchbase Capella](https://docs.couchbase.com/cloud/clusters/data-service/import-data-documents.html#import-sample-data)